 \subsection{Central Bank and Financial System}

 The \textit{central bank} accepts deposits, provides loans, and implements monetary policy.
-In the first month of each year, it sets the policy interest rate according to a modified Taylor rule, which is a widely used monetary policy targeting rule \citep{GaliGertler2007Macroeconomic,dawid2018agent}.
+In the first month of each year, it sets the policy interest rate according to a modified Taylor rule, which is widely used in monetary policies.~\citep{GaliGertler2007Macroeconomic,dawid2018agent}.
 Formally:

-where \(\hat{r}\) is the policy rate set by the central bank, \(r^n\) the long-run natural interest rate, \(\pi^t\) the target inflation rate, \(\pi\) the GDP inflation in the last period, \(Y\) the actual output (GDP), and \(Y^n\) the potential output as measured by a linear trend.
+where \(\hat{r}\) is the policy rate set by the central bank, \(r_\text{natural}\) is the long-run natural interest rate, \(\pi_\text{target}\) is the target inflation rate, \(\pi\) is the GDP inflation in the last period, \(Y\) is the actual output (GDP), and \(Y_\text{natural}\) is the potential output as measured by a linear trend.
 Parameters \(\alpha\) and \(\beta\) capture the central bank's responsiveness to inflation and output gap, respectively.

-Intuitively, when inflation is high or output exceeds its long-term trend (signals of an overheated economy), the central bank raises interest rate to cool the economy and maintain monetary stability, and vice versa \citep{Gali2015NewKeynesian}.
+Intuitively, when inflation is high, or output exceeds its long-term trend (signals of an overheated economy), the central bank raises interest rates to cool the economy and maintain monetary stability, and vice versa \citep{Gali2015NewKeynesian}.
 To reflect the gradual adjustment observed in real-world monetary policy, we incorporate a smoothing term consistent with empirical evidence on persistent rate changes \citep{10.1257/mac.4.4.126}.

-At each time step, deposits and loans accrue interest: deposit rate equals the policy interest rate, while loan rate equals the policy rate plus a fixed markup.
+At each time step, deposits and loans accrue interest: the deposit rate equals the policy interest rate, while the loan rate equals the policy rate plus a fixed markup.
 Further details about the financial system are in Appendix \ref{app:cb}.